nathansnellaert/ecb-forex-rates/README.md

 # ECB Forex Rates

-Collects and publishes European Central Bank foreign exchange reference rates to Subsets, enabling instant chart search and visualization.
-The rates cover 30 currency pairs against EUR and are published daily around 16:00 CET.
+Collects and publishes European Central Bank foreign exchange reference rates to Subsets.
+The rates cover 30 currency pairs against the EUro and are published on business days around 16:00 CET.

 You can explore (and download) individual charts, and many more at [subsets.io/chart?query=ecb%20forex%20rates](https://subsets.io/chart?query=ecb%20forex%20rates).